JuqiangJ/language_maps/README.md

 ## License

 This work is based on Niko Partanen's earlier personal work, but the work on these files during 2016-2017 was conducted entirely within INEL.
-There is another repository for Niko Partanen's other [language maps], but the most up to date INEL maps are naturally located in this inel_maps repository.
-The license is CC-BY INEL 2017.
+There is another repository for Niko Partanen's other [language maps](https://github.com/nikopartanen/language_maps), but the most up to date INEL maps are naturally located in this inel_maps repository.
+The license for these maps is CC-BY INEL 2017.